ABCxFF/diepindepth/protocol/headless.md

 ### MAKING THE CONNECTION USEFUL

 To start this process, we need to send an [initialization packet `(0x00)`](https://github.com/ABCxFF/diepindepth/blob/main/protocol/outgoing.md#0x00-init-packet).
-If the build sent is invalid, an [outdated client packet `0x01`](https://github.com/ABCxFF/diepindepth/blob/main/protocol/incoming.md#0x01-outdated-client-packet) will be sent
+If the build sent is invalid, an [outdated client packet `(0x01)`](https://github.com/ABCxFF/diepindepth/blob/main/protocol/incoming.md#0x01-outdated-client-packet) will be sent.
+Be wary of an invalid party, as an [invalid party packet (`0x09`)](https://github.com/ABCxFF/diepindepth/blob/main/protocol/incoming.md#0x09-invalid-party-packet) will be sent after solving two other packets.
+&nbsp;
+The